 The study makes four significant contributions.
 First, it offers the most extensive qualitative treatment of the lives of the new suburban poor and the suburban context in which they live.
 To date, research on suburban poverty has largely been based on economic and demographic data.
 Second, scholars have argued that suburban poverty exists in a “policy blindspot.”
 By providing much needed ethnographic analysis of the social, political, and organizational dynamics of suburban poverty, it uncovers how current policies fail to address poor suburban residents and communities and highlights places where more appropriate policies might intervene.
 Third, it broadens sociological understanding of an understudied aspect of the contemporary black experience: suburban living.
 Finally, it challenges us to rethink, theoretically, how we conceive the role of place in studies of poverty and inequality.
 It shows that unlike what current urban scholarship would predict, distrust, low social capital, isolation, and low collective efficacy can be found in suburban neighborhoods that lack violence, disorder, concentrated poverty, residential instability, and heavy policing – neighborhood conditions thought to explain such outcomes.
 By exposing how experiences of poverty that have been conceptualized as “urban” unfold in new, very different suburban spaces, the dissertation raises important question about what, if anything, is unique or “urban” about urban poverty.*

-*This research is supported by the John D. and Catherine T. MacArthur Foundation, the U.S. Department of Housing and Urban Development, the National Science Foundation, the Allegheny County Department of Human Services, the Center for AfricanAmerican Urban Studies and the Economy at Carnegie Mellon University, the Princeton University Department of Sociology, and the Mellon/American Council of Learned Societies.
+*This research has been generously supported by the John D. and Catherine T. MacArthur Foundation, the U.S. Department of Housing and Urban Development, the National Science Foundation, the Allegheny County Department of Human Services, the Center for AfricanAmerican Urban Studies and the Economy at Carnegie Mellon University, the Princeton University Department of Sociology, and the Mellon/American Council of Learned Societies.